7 LAKES OF AUSANGATE

 Cusco is where travelers from all over the world settle first and set it as their base.
 From Cusco, they depart in all directions.
 So, do you want to venture into the Ausangate 7 lagoons on your own? so head to Av Tomasa Titto Condemayta near the IPD ( The Peruvian Sports Institute) en board the local combis running Cusco – Ocongate – Tinki.
 The car drive is for about 3 hours through a paved road by paying $ 3 / S/.
 10 per person.
 Once you step into the Tinki population, get ready, and buy some extra water or some other booster you may need because this is the last town with supermarkets and drugstores.
 If not necessary, deal the pricing with anyone offering taxi service to the Pacchanta community.

-The little cars usually make line one after the other in an avenue near the main square.
+The little cars usually make lines one after the other in an avenue near the main square.
 The next stop is Pacchanta, within 30 minutes after leaving Tinki.
 The pricing would vary slightly between taxis.
 (On average, it rounds S/.
 30).
 And once at Pacchanta, ask someone for the trailhead.
 Now the trail is signaled, so you can´t get lost until reaching the vantage point.
 Also, know that it is a loop trail, and it will intersect at some point.
 Whatever path you take, you will get to the lakes.
 After a while, depending on how you feel, you can head back to Pacchanta to soak in the thermal hot springs.

 How to get to Ausangate 7 lakes with a travel agency?

 If you want to travel with a tour company rather than on your own, it´s fine too.
 There are a whole bunch of tour companies in Cusco leading groups to every tourist destination.
-Based on some tourists’ testimonials, taking a guided tour is more convenient because it optimizes the time on the trip and avoids loose of time while waiting for some car or communicating in a foreign language.
+Based on some tourists’ testimonials, taking a guided tour is more convenient because it optimizes the time on the trip and avoids loose of time while waiting for a car or communicating in a foreign language.
 Let us help and plan your Trip at AB Expeditions to get to know the Ausangate region you are anxious to go to.

 - Spent at least a couple of days in Cusco city, while you get used to the altitude.